alphagov/paas-team-manual/docs/team/working_practices.md

 [Full size version](../diagrams/release-sequence.svg)

+# These are guidelines, not rules

+We've found these working practices highly effective, but they're a living document open to discussion and change.
+They won't necessarily work for everyone without some adjustment.
+If something doesn't work for you then point that out and keep discussing it.

 # Pairing

 We pair on all stories to ensure that people don't get stuck on the same